kuterd/kuterd.github.io/entries/writing_a_simple_compiler.md

 ## Variable Handling
-I think implementing variables are simple.
-We just need to keep a map between a stack slot and variable name.
-And in the `compile_atom` function, if we see a variable, we just have to look it up in the variables array.
+To implement variables, we just need to keep a map between stack slots and variable names.
+In the `compile_atom` function, to compile a variable, we just have to look it up in the variables array.

 ```c
     compile_exp_atom_(current) {